meliodas0n/rhythm/README.md

 # rhythm

-run the file named "rhythm.py" inorder to execute the project for urself.
+run the file named "rhythm.py" to execute the project for urself.